Causes of Inner Ankle Pain Running

 Read More >

 Tarsal Tunnel Syndrome is a painful condition that affects the inner ankle.
 Walking on uneven surfaces or when turning the foot inwards is often painful as it compresses the Posterior Tibial Nerve.
 Physical Therapy is one of the best forms of treatment for Tarsal Tunnel Syndrome.
-Exercises to provide stability and strength to the ankle are effective methods of pain relief and addressing the root cause of the issue.
+Exercises to provide stability and strength to the ankle are effective pain relief methods and address the root cause of Tarsal Tunnel Syndrome.

 This article will outline the best Tarsal Tunnel Syndrome exercises we recommend to our patients.